djolear/professional_website_old/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Principal Researcher

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Stanford University
+- name: University of Chicago
   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)